dweissner/dweissner.github.io/_posts/2026-01-25-AWS-Pricing-Strategy-Ripple.md

 <li> <strong>Target Market:</strong> Developers</li>
 <li> <strong>Value:</strong> Businesses could spend less time on procurement.
 Services priced on demand for any amount and easily scaled up or down. </li>
 <li> <strong>Cost:</strong> Significantly lowered costs.
 Lowered major barrier to entry for new startups </li>
-<li> <strong>Competition:</strong> AWS had the $$$ infrastructure through under Amazon to scale quickly, gain economies of scale which reduced their cost and then AWS passed those savings to customers via lower prices building a strong moat that warded off competition for many years.</li>
+<li> <strong>Competition:</strong> AWS had the $$$ infrastructure under Amazon to scale quickly, gain economies of scale which reduced their cost and then AWS passed those savings to customers via lower prices building a strong moat that warded off competition for many years.</li>

 </ul>
 </div>